catalystdevelopment/catalyst-gui-wallet/README.md

 On first launch, Catalyst WalletShell will try to detect location/path of bundled `catalyst-service` binary, but if it's failed, you can manually set path to the `catalyst-service` binary on the Settings screen.

-In windows configuration files are found in directory %USERPROFILE%\AppData\Roaming\catalyst-gui-wallet , on issues it helps to delete it and restart the wallet.
+In windows configuration files are found in directory %USERPROFILE%\AppData\Roaming\CatalystLedger , on issues it helps to delete it and restart the wallet.

-Program File are situated %USERPROFILE%\AppData\Local\Programs\catalyst-gui-wallet
+Program File are situated %USERPROFILE%\AppData\Local\Programs\CatalystLedger

 ### Download & Run Catalyst Wallet